AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/keya-motor.md

 +++
-title = "KEYA CANBUS motor"
-linkTitle = "Steering with Keya CANBUS wheel" weight = 12
+title = "Steering with Keya motor" linkTitle = "Keya motor" weight = 7
 +++

 You can use this as a guide for installation: